realworldocaml/book/en/09-files-modules-and-programs.md

 ```

 We can now rewrite `freq.ml` to use `Counter`.
 Note that the
-resulting code can still be built with `build.sh`, since `ocamlbuild`
+resulting code can still be built with `ocamlbuild`, which will
-will discover dependencies and realize that `counter.ml` needs to be
+discover dependencies and realize that `counter.ml` needs to be
 compiled.

 ```ocaml